 The Georgian period was a period of grand and elegant jewelry.
 Originating from the skilled and accomplished regal

-were sculptural.
+sculptural.
 Often jewelry were composed of bow motifs as well as the teardrop shapes.
-A girandole, a piece of
+A girandole, a piece of jewelry

-jewelry that has 3 dangling pear shaped pendants, were suspended from a central bow motif.
-This design was
+that has 3 dangling pear shaped pendants, were suspended from a central bow motif.
+This design was popular and

 Victorian Jewelry (Circa 1837 - 1901)